cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

-Then, we extend the reduction rules with two reduction rules for pattern matches on numbers—depending on whether the number is zero or a successor—and a rule to let us reduce inside of pattern matches.
+Then, we extend the reduction rules with two reduction rules for pattern matches on numbers—depending on whether the number is zero or a successor—and a rule to let us reduce under pattern matches.

 $$
 \begin{array}{c}